preciofishbone/OmniaDocsG2/pages/publish-page-changes/index.rst

 Publish page changes
 ===========================================

 As an editor you can work on a new version of a page as long as needed and publish the new version when you decide to do so.
-If allowed (set in Page Collection settings) it's possible to se a Scheduled Publishing if you don't want to publish directly.
+If allowed (set in page collection settings) it's possible to use scheduled ublishing if you don't want to publish directly.

 **Note!** Edits to a page are never shown to users of the site until the page is published.

 Preview the page
 *****************
-A very good idea is to Preview the page before publishing.
+A very good idea is to preview the page before publishing.
 Do the following:

 1. Edit the page.
 2. Select "Preview".